The Great Craft Retreat

 Craft Itinerary

-Tailor made for this event each of our crafts people will run a 3.5hr long workshop session where you will get hands on with the tools and techniques of the craft.
+Tailor made for this event each of our crafts people will run a half day workshop session where you will get hands on with the tools and techniques of the craft.
 Under the guidance of your tutor you will take raw materials and transform them into handcrafted treasures.
 These sessions are all designed for beginners who are new to each craft and wish to explore the realms of practical, traditional creativity!
 Take a look below to see what you will be making!

 Blacksmithing